Build

 You will need “new build insurance”, which typically refers to insurance coverage designed specifically for newly constructed homes or buildings.

-This type of insurance protects various risks and issues that may arise during the construction process and in the initial period after completion.
+This type of insurance protects various risks and issues that may arise during construction and the initial period after completion.
 Some standard features and aspects associated with new-build insurance include the following.

 It’s important to note that the specific coverage and terms of new build insurance can vary between providers and regions.
 Builders and developers often obtain this insurance to protect themselves and the homebuyers from potential financial risks associated with construction and post-construction issues.
 Homeowners may also have the option to purchase additional coverage or extended warranties for added peace of mind.